Faculty & Staff

 -

 McGilvray’s photographic practice is focused on exploring how identity develops and shifts through family, home, place, and culture.
 Her work is influenced by the history of photography and interests in the nuances of language, gesture, and the body.
 McGilvray’s work has been exhibited at various galleries including with Minneapolis Photo Center; Houston Center for Photography; Fotofest, Houston, TX; Clifton Cultural Arts Center, Cincinnati, OH; Co-Lab, Austin, TX; ROY G BIV, Columbus, OH; The McNay, San Antonio, TX; St. Edward’s University, Austin, TX and more.
 Her work has been reviewed or featured in publications including Glasstire, San Antonio Express News, Texas Monthly, and more.
-In 2023 McGilvray was selected for ICI’s Curatorial Forum Cohort and in 2023-2024 was a fellow in AAMC’s Propel Program. -
+In 2023 McGilvray was selected for ICI’s Curatorial Forum Cohort and in 2023-2024 was a fellow in AAMC’s Propel Program.
+Learn more about her work on her website linked below.

 Dorothy Jean McKetta received her degrees in Studio Art and Art History (BA and BFA, 2007; MA, 2012; PhD, 2024) from the University of Texas at Austin, most recently earning her PhD in 2024 with the dissertation “Giorgio Morandi: Los Angeles, 1961.”
 Her art historical work draws connections between post-war art worlds in Italy and the United States.
 As a writer and instructor, McKetta often incorporates elements of her studio training into her approaches to art history and criticism.